teachamantofish/cv/rst/docs.rst

    Under construction

-SDKs Frameworks
+SDKs Portals
 =================

 Engineers often refer to their core APIs or installable binary as an "SDK".
 I define an "SDK" in the present context as the sum of the available developer assets.
 As a **Kit**, an SDK includes all available libraries, docs, tools, demos, and utilities.
+A usable developer ecosystem requires a comprehensive and well-designed front-end that includes a search engine as well as other bells and whistles.

 Acrobat Sign
 ------------------------------------------------------------